Frequently Asked Questions

 • Be aware of investment risk — Because your pension remains invested, its value can go down as well as up.
 You take on the risk that your money might not last as long as you need it to, especially if markets fall early in retirement.

 • Ongoing decisions required — You’ll need to make regular choices about how your pension is invested and how much to withdraw.
-Luckily you are in the right place - Calculate My Pension can provide guidance in this matter!

 • Leave money to loved ones — Any remaining pension pot when you die can be passed on, but will be subject to inheritance tax from April 2027.